mohitsat/EcommerceApplication/README.md

 I have also provided a Jar file which can be used to execute the application on this page named postgresql-0.0.1-SNAPSHOT on this page.

 I would love to explain everything about the application after you review it.
-This was a great exercise and much more fucntionality can be added to the application.
+This was a great exercise and much more functionality can be added to the application.

 Thanks!